junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 They look solid.
 Real.

 "Mom.
 Dad."
-Dean husks, closing the remaining steps between them.
+Dean husks, closing the remaining distance between them in quick steps.

 "Hey Dean," John looks at him up and down with a tight smile.